Mesh LogoMesh

 Build transaction (application)

-First, we initialize a blockchain provider and Mesh Wallet
+Initialize a blockchain provider and Mesh Wallet.

 const provider = new BlockfrostProvider(